Mctilda/Mactilda-Personal-Portfolio-Website/README.md

-My personal portfolio website Using Html, CSS, and JavaScript, with a beautiful user interface.
-It contains a Header, Home, About me, Skills, Projects, Contact and Footer and a option to toggle between dark mode and light mode.
+My personal portfolio website was crafted using HTML, CSS, and JavaScript, boasting an elegant user interface.
+It features a comprehensive structure comprising a Header, Home, About Me, Projects, Contact, and Footer sections, complemented by a convenient toggle between dark mode and light mode for user preference.